Asmita2510/ChatterVerse/README.md

 `DB_PASSWORD`='your db instance password'\
 `DB_HOST`='localhost or your hostname'

-This is mandatory only if uing S3 bucket to store chat images `BUCKET_NAME`='Your S3 bucket name'\
+This is mandatory only if using S3 bucket to store chat images

+`BUCKET_NAME`='Your S3 bucket name'\
 `IAM_USER_KEY`='Your IAM user key'\
 `IAM_USER_SECRET`='Your IAM user secret'